dmitry-vavaev/interview-service-troubleshooting/README.md

 # interview-service-troubleshooting

+## Task

+Tasks for this exercise are below:

+1. Service is not able to meet performance requirements.
+Please find the reason.
-Try to find and fix as many issues as possible.
+2. Try to find and fix as many issues as possible to make this solution work as mentioned in the description below.
+3. Give recommendations if any to improve quality of the solution.

 ## Description

+There is a service which provides some HTTP endpoints for the users.
+It should run as a standalone service inside of docker container.
+Ansible playbooks are used for build and deploy the service.

 Some description and requirements of the service are listed below: